Dasai Chowdhary

-Dasai Chowdhary is an Indian politician.
-He was elected to the Lok Sabha, the lower house of the Parliament of India from the Rosera in Bihar as a member of the Janata Dal.
+Dasai Chowdhary (born 9 June 1953) is an Indian politician.
+He was elected to the Lok Sabha, the lower house of the Parliament of India from the Rosera in Bihar as a member of the Janata Dal, whilst also previously serving as a multiple-time member of the Bihar Legislative Assembly from Mahua, representing various parties.
+He is currently a member of the Jan Suraaj Party.